slightknack/slightknack.dev/content/blog/earnest-interview.md

 6:38 is way under 10:00, I smile.
 I've done it.

-I wait patiently for a Google drone to break through my front window and whisk me away to the soft slopes of Silicon Valley.
+I wait patiently for a Google drone to break through my front window to whisk me away to the soft slopes of Silicon Valley.
 I've done it.

 <div class="boxed">
 This is satire.
 Please don't @ me.
 Why did I spend an hour to type this up?
 I don't even have an answer.
 See you around!